TimCannady/FavoriteThings_v2/README.md

 Ajax + lifecycle!
 How initial render fires before ajax completes.
 Can patch with a conditional "loading".

 Ajax + From Submit + ReactRouter: debugging context and this to get transitionTo('home)') / pushState to work after a successful login.
 <!--

 TO-DO

-Login / Signup
+Signup - CRUD user

 CRUD item (attribute to the logged-in user)